 “Adrian, you wouldn’t believe what just happened….”

-As a NLP Coach I often find myself artificially creating heavy leverage to push a person to change.
-Just the other day I had a participant talk about the hard time he had cutting back sugar.
+When I first wrote this, I had a participant talk about the hard time he had cutting back sugar.
 I gave him an artificial near death experience, and guess what?
 It suddenly became much easier for him to say no to sugar.
 In fact when I spoke to him 7 days later he had cut back his Sugar content 80-90% and was on top of the world.
+There is a reference on my Linkedin from another client that did the same thing, only he wrote it in a my Linkedin.
+Nice man.

 Now that you have learned this: